Care After Wisdom Tooth Removal

 No rinsing of any kind should be performed until the day following surgery.
 You can brush your teeth the night of surgery but rinse gently.
 The day after surgery you should begin rinsing at least 5-6 times a day especially after eating with warm water mixed with salt (1/2 tsp salt mixed in 8 oz’s of warm water).

 REMEMBER: A clean wound heals better and faster.

 Wearing your Prosthesis or Night Guard or Retainer

 Partial dentures or full dentures should not be used immediately after surgery until your post-operative appointment unless specifically instructed otherwise.
 Please contact the office if there is any question.
 When it is placed it should not heavily touch the gums in the area of the surgery.
 If it does, this can cause ulceration of the wound edges and breakdown of the suture margins.
 This can lead to loss of the graft.
 If you have questions about the fit of your partial or complete denture, do not wear it until your general dentist or Drs.
-Elias, Stephens or Jun can see you.
+Elias, Jun, Stephens or Verratti can see you.

 Discoloration & Bruising

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a rare but normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.